m-ndao/Directional-predictions/README.md

 SVM (w/ Rec.)
 69%	60%	71%	61%
 SVM (no Rec.)
 62%	60%	61%	61%

+📌 **Observation**
-📌 Observation: While test accuracy was relatively high, most models showed signs of overfitting, especially Random Forest when evaluated with cross-validation.
+While test accuracy was relatively high, most models showed signs of overfitting, especially Random Forest when evaluated with cross-validation.

-💸 Investment Strategy
+💸 **Investment Strategy**
 Based on model forecasts and findings from the financial literature, the following multi-step investment strategy is proposed:

 Buy the RUT index when a positive signal is forecasted.